General Research Interests

 Climate change is exacerbating the effects of fire suppression in the west, and prescribed fire and forest thinning are two ways of mitigating these effects.
 Sugar pine is an important species in these forests, and was historically dominant before fire suppression.
 We looked at how these treatments affect mating patterns in this species and discuss how this may affect long-term forest dynamics. (see 3D stem map to the left; more about Teakettle Experimental Forest here).

-Local adaptation of Pinus albicaulis Engelm. across fine spatial scales of the Lake Tahoe Basin - PDF
+Local adaptation of the endangered whitebark pine across fine spatial scales of the Lake Tahoe Basin - PDF

 Linkage maps and the genomic architecture of local adaptation